Businessmen will be afraid of activists and will not interfere with BioWare in promoting progressive ideas, says Dragon Age game director

 Mark Darrah spoke about some apocalyptic consequences if the studio is not allowed to work in peace.

-The recent acquisition of Electronic Arts for $55 billion by a consortium including the sovereign wealth fund of Saudi Arabia, Affinity Partners, and Silver Lake, has caused a wave of concern among fans of EA game series, especially those associated with the BioWare studio.
-The main reason for concern is the progressive themes characteristic of BioWare games, which may conflict with the conservative views of the new owners.
+The recent acquisition of Electronic Arts for $55 billion by a consortium including the sovereign wealth fund of Saudi Arabia, Affinity Partners, and Silver Lake, has caused a wave of concern among fans of EA game series, especially those associated with BioWare.
+The main reason for concern was the progressive themes characteristic of BioWare games, which may conflict with the conservative views of the new owners.

 Former Dragon Age series director Mark Darrah recently shared his thoughts on the future of BioWare and its approach to storytelling in a video.